 We have admired the generation of Americans who survived those nightmarish years.
 We like to call them “The Greatest Generation.”
 They did not forget.
 They remained proud and frugal throughout their lives, though many of their children did not understand.
 They are mostly gone now.
 How many of us today know what they knew…?
 We, who have drowned ourselves in materialism purchased with debt.

-During the period when America was first being settled by Europeans, the emerging identity of the new nation was influenced powerfully by a hopeful confidence in the future.
-A new vision of history had, in the words of Michael Allen Gillespie, “opened up the possibility that human beings need not merely accommodate themselves to the natural world.
+During the colonial period when America was first being settled by Europeans, the emerging identity of the new nation was influenced powerfully by a new vision of history that had, in the words of Michael Allen Gillespie, “opened up the possibility that human beings need not merely accommodate themselves to the natural world.
 Instead they could become masters of nature and reshape it to meet their needs through the methodological application of will and intelligence.
-This new understanding of the relation of man and nature had profound implications for man’s own understanding of his place in time.”[iv]
+This new understanding of the relation of man and nature had profound implications for man’s own understanding of his place [in?] time.”[iii]

 The defense of liberty that motivated the American Revolution was rooted in this understanding.
 It became the dominant theme on a continent that seemed unlimited, but for the noble indigenous peoples it displaced.
 Our contradictions have rarely met with objective consideration.
 We have not been willing to tolerate anything that stands in our way, including those first peoples, the once proud and independent indigenous American nations.